jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### FE 1 What this subpart does
 Interest apportionment
 (1) This subpart applies—
-  (a) to apportion certain interest expenditure between income derived from New Zealand and other income for a New Zealand taxpayer who—
+  (a) to apportion certain interest expenditure between income that has a source in New Zealand and other income for a New Zealand taxpayer who—
     (i) is controlled by a single non-resident, or is a New Zealand resident (an outbound entity) with an income interest in a CFC, or a New Zealand resident that controls an outbound entity; and
     (ii) has a disproportionately high level of debt funding in relation to their worldwide interest expenditure; and (b) to prescribe an acceptable level of equity for a foreign-owned bank for the application of the interest apportionment rules.